MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinator/nf-activitycoordinator-unsubscribeactivitycoordinatorpolicy.md

 ## -description

 Destroys a subscription.
-Note that this routine waits for any in-progress callbacks issued for the subscription.
-So it must not be called from this subscription’s callback.
+Note that this routine waits for any in-progress callbacks to return before completing.
+This call will fail if called from this subscription’s callback.

 ## -parameters